MrBlueXav/Dekrispator_H747/README.md

 I encountered endless issues to make this project work and suffered a lot... ;-)) I hope some people will find it useful and could use it as an audio synth platform !
 It was first a STM32CubeMX project (the only way I found to reach that point) but can't be regenerated now, be careful !
 I left the .ioc file for info only.
 You should be able to import the project in STM32CubeIDE, I think all necessary files are in the repository.
-Makefiles are in /Release folder with also binaries for direct flashing.
+Makefiles are in /Release folder.

 ----